knakaj/ETL-Worlds-Largest-Banks-Data/README.md

+# Acquiring and Processing Information on the World's Largest Banks
-# IBM Final Python Project for Data Engineering
+### IBM Final Python Project for Data Engineering

-Objectives:
+#### Objectives:

 1. Write a function to extract the tabular information from the given URL under the heading By Market Capitalization, and save it to a data frame.
 2. Write a function to transform the data frame by adding columns for Market Capitalization in GBP, EUR, and INR, rounded to 2 decimal places, based on the exchange rate information shared as a CSV file.